SpongePowered/SpongeDocs/source/plugin/text/text.rst

 .. note ::

-    Some text actions, such as ``ChangePage``, can only be used with book items.
+    Some text actions, such as :javadoc:`org.spongepowered.api.text.action.TextActions#changePage(int)`, can only be used with book items.

 .. tip ::